New York Driver's License

 Required Documents

-Bring original documents only β photocopies are not accepted.
+Bring original documents only — photocopies are not accepted.
 Verify the complete current list at the official New York DMV website.

-- Proof of New York State residency
+- Proof of New York State residency (utility bill, lease, bank statement showing your name and current NY address)

-- Parental or guardian consent (if under 18)
+- Parental or guardian consent on Form MV-262 (if under 18)

 Fees & Costs